-These scripts can be customized to suit a particular environments.
+You can customize these scripts to suit a particular environment.
 For example, an application could be started when a CXFS filesystem is mounted by extending the cxfs-post-mount script.
 The application could be terminated by changing the cxfs-pre-umount script.

-On IRIX and SGI ProPack nodes, these scripts also allow you to use NFS to export the CXFS filesystems listed in /etc/exports if they are successfully mounted.
+On server-capable administration nodes, these scripts also allow you to use NFS to export the CXFS filesystems listed in /etc/exports if they are successfully mounted.